Chapter 61 BWV 194 Höchsterwünschtes Freudenfest

 Certainly, both these cantatas were re-runs of existing ones, C194 written originally at Cöthen and recast for an organ consecration shortly after Bach’s appointment at Leipzig, and C 165 from Weimar (Dürr pp 719 and 372-3).

-The first (and reprised) sections of the Overture traditionally make use of dotted rhythms and rapid upward skirls of notes within a moderate, courtly tempo.
+The first (and reprised) section of the Overture traditionally makes use of dotted rhythms and rapid upward skirls of notes within a moderate, courtly tempo.